tboulet/MARL-Benchmark-with-OpenSpiel/README.md

 ### Set up WandB

-This repo use WandB for logging metrics.
-Follow the [WandB quickstart](https://docs.wandb.ai/quickstart).
+If you want to use WandB for logging metrics, follow the [WandB quickstart](https://docs.wandb.ai/quickstart) and put `do_wandb : True` in the config file.

 ### Have Pylance detect OpenSpiel